zesk/build/docs/tools/self.md

 #### Environment

 BUILD_HOME
-### `buildEnvironmentLoad` - Load one or more environment settings from bin/build/env or bin/env.
+### `buildEnvironmentLoad` - Load one or more environment settings from the environment file

-Load one or more environment settings from bin/build/env or bin/env.
+Load one or more environment settings from the environment file path.

 If BOTH files exist, both are sourced, so application environments should anticipate values